klaytn/kips/KIPs/kip-87.md

 | type | Type of asset that an item will perform within the metaverse. |
 | properties | An attribute for the item that define the size and animation. |

 Under "namespaces" metadata keys for any metaverse platform, such as Zep.us, Decentraland and Another.world, can be added.
-The value included in the key will define the properties and animation of a type.
+This proposal currently only includes the standard of Zep NFT avatars, but the standard of additional services can be also defined under “namespaces”.

 ```json
 {